Concrete Foundation Types

 There are three basic types of concrete foundations.
 In some areas, only a surface slab is possible.
 Otherwise, crawl spaces and basements are also options.
 Each broad category has additional requirements and limitations, largely based on the soil, water and geography in your specific area.

 Surface-level slab foundations are often a poor choice, although sometimes there is no other option.
-Slabs are most common in areas with a shallow water table or where a deeper foundation might mean blasting through solid rock.
+Slabs are most common in areas with a shallow water table, such as Jacksonville FL, or where a deeper foundation might mean blasting through solid rock.
 Slab-on-grade foundations are a relatively inexpensive and quick project, but they bring complications.

-Pouring a concrete slab requires careful prep work.
-The ground underneath must be free of roots, stumps and other potential problems.
-It needs to be compacted and covered with crushed rock.
+Pouring a concrete slab requires careful prep.
+The ground underneath must be cleared of roots, stumps and other potential problems, and then compacted and covered with crushed rock.
 In some areas, a vapor barrier also is required.
 In places with freezing temperatures, the concrete slab needs extra structural support to help keep the slab from cracking.
 Perhaps the biggest disadvantage to slab-on-grade foundations is the fact that utility lines are buried under a thick slab of concrete.
 This makes repairs expensive, and leaks can increase the risk of mold exposure in the home.

 Crawl Space Foundations

-For a crawl space, you will need to pour a concrete footing, and then build short foundation walls.
+Hire a contractor to pour a concrete footing for your crawl space, and then build low foundation walls.
 Insulated concrete forms are a popular and sustainable option.
 These are light but strong foam blocks that hold poured concrete, then remain in the walls and foundation, reducing the amount of concrete required and, again, improving insulation.
 You also need to carefully add a vapor barrier to keep moisture and mold from creeping into the house.

-If your soil, water and budget allow it, we recommend building a full basement.
+If your soil, water, and budget allow it, we recommend constructing a full basement.
 In fact, you should take it a step further and add some extra depth to the foundation walls, allowing for a full eight feet of clearance below the joists, support beams and pipes.